FIRST-Tech-Challenge/ftcdocs/docs/source/programming_resources/shared/auto_load_opmode/auto-load-opmode.rst

    You can preselect a teleop op mode mode using the Blocks editor.

-Note that there is an option in the Settings menu of the FTC Driver Station app called “OpMode Auto Queue”.
+Note that there is an option in the Settings menu of the Driver Station app called “OpMode Auto Queue”.
 If this option is enabled, then the Driver Station will automatically load an autonomous op mode’s preselected teleop op mode as designated by the ``preselectTeleOp``